hiiwave/TosAddon-weightpercentage/readme.md

 # Tree of Savior Addon: Weight Percentage Calculator

-A lightweight addon to show the weight percentage of your knapsack.
+A lightweight addon showing the weight percentage of your knapsack.

 ## Usage:
 Type `/weight` in chatbox, and then the results are shown in messages.